$525,388Average Value$435Average Price per Sq Ft4Homes For Sale

 Introducing Revel, DC's newest point of origin—where energy and connectivity collide.
 Inside and out, amenities echo the liveliness of nearby restaurants, cafes, shops, and green spaces, while sleek, modern residences offer inspiring views of the city.
 And with connectivity comes access, as Revel is mere minutes from the Metro's Red Line, New York Avenue, Union Station, and other means to move

-You deserve the world and Alta 801 delivers.
-Our masterful studio, one-bedroom and two-bedroom apartments in Washington, D.C. are everything you could ask for and more.
-With solid stone countertops, wood-style flooring, moveable kitchen islands and your choice of designer color palettes, your apartment sets the stage for an inspired life at the center of it all.
-Our Mount Vernon Triangle
+You deserve the world, and Alta 801 delivers—setting a new standard among luxury apartments in Washington, DC.
+Our thoughtfully designed studio, one-bedroom, and two-bedroom residences offer everything you could ask for and more.
+Featuring solid stone countertops, wood-style flooring, movable kitchen islands, and your choice of designer color palettes, each apartment creates the perfect backdrop

 Enter The Hale, an energy-filled community that sets the standard for contemporary holistic living.
 Based in the heart of the dynamic NoMa neighborhood, this is where sophisticated design and health-centered comforts come together.
 It's a model example of work, play and wellness all co-existing in one harmonious space.